manimozhi-ds/manimozhi-sekar-mood2emoji/README.md

 ---

 ## 🎯 How It Works
--Input text is cleaned and normalized
+- Input text is cleaned and normalized
--Safety check: profanity or inappropriate words trigger neutral output -Sentiment analysis using TextBlob polarity -Rule-based fallback for short or ambiguous sentences
+- Safety check: profanity or inappropriate words trigger neutral output
+- Sentiment analysis using TextBlob polarity
+- Rule-based fallback for short or ambiguous sentences
--Output: emoji + kid-friendly explanation
+- Output: emoji + kid-friendly explanation
--Teacher Mode shows processing flow diagram and example sentences
+- Teacher Mode shows processing flow diagram and example sentences

 ---

 ## 👩‍🏫 Teaching & Learning
--Demonstrates how text can map to feelings using AI -Highlights limitations of automated sentiment detection -Encourages students to experiment with sentences -Teacher Mode helps explain internal logic visually
+- Demonstrates how text can map to feelings using AI
+- Highlights limitations of automated sentiment detection
+- Encourages students to experiment with sentences
+- Teacher Mode helps explain internal logic visually

 ---

 ## 💡 What the Project Does and How Kids Learn

--Students type a short sentence into the app.
+- Students type a short sentence into the app.
--The app detects the mood (happy, neutral, or sad) using TextBlob polarity and a simple rule-based fallback.
+- The app detects the mood (happy, neutral, or sad) using TextBlob polarity and a simple rule-based fallback.
--Returns a kid-friendly emoji (😀 😐 😞) with a one-line explanation.
+- Returns a kid-friendly emoji (😀 😐 😞) with a one-line explanation.
--Teacher Mode displays a flowchart of the app logic and example sentences for discussion.
+- Teacher Mode displays a flowchart of the app logic and example sentences for discussion.
--Kids learn:
+- Kids learn:
-  -How AI can classify text by sentiment
+  - How AI can classify text by sentiment
-  -Safe ways to handle text input
+  - Safe ways to handle text input
-  -How algorithms make decisions using simple rules and polarity scores -Basic debugging and critical thinking about AI outputs
+  - How algorithms make decisions using simple rules and polarity scores
+  - Basic debugging and critical thinking about AI outputs

 ---